innolitics/rdm/rdm/init_files/documents/software_plan.md

 5. **Sign Off**

-    If you're satisfied with the changes, approve the merge request [[62304:8.2.4.c]].
+    If you're satisfied with the changes, approve the pull request [[62304:8.2.4.c]].
 If there are important changes that must be made before the code can be merged, indicate this.

     Often the activity outputs will be incomplete.
 This often occurs since we're using an agile methodology.
 All activity outputs will be reviewed during the final release verification activity.
 However, if there are incomplete activity outputs, be sure they're recorded either as "TODO" comments within the repository or as new change requests within the current release.

-    If the suggested changes are low-risk, it's okay to approve the merge request before the author implements them.
+    If the suggested changes are low-risk, it's okay to approve the pull request before the author implements them.
 This avoids another round-trip of approvals for a small change.

 **Outputs:** Pull-request review